These "musings" are short articles on select topics.

 Focus your attention on your breath as it enters and exits your nostrils (or, on your stomach as it rises and falls).
 This is called your anchor.

 At some point, you will notice your attention has wandered and you'll become aware of thoughts.
 You will probably be flooded with them!
-They might be about work, a situation you’re worried about, that guy that cut you off in traffic, something stupid you said or did, how annoyed you are at your friend’s post on Facebook…the possibilities are endless!
+They might be about work, a future situation you’re worried about, that guy that cut you off in traffic earlier, something stupid you said or did, how annoyed you are at your friend’s post on Facebook…the possibilities are endless!

 When you notice your attention has wandered and you're aware of thoughts, simply return it to your anchor.